hamlet2k/SphereConnect/docs/project/project_flows.md

 - Objective CRUD now returns categories as IDs; frontend resolves them to names.
 - Editing objectives pre-checks assigned categories in the form using IDs.
 - Category deletion unlinks categories from objectives without removing objectives.
+- Objectives now use `allowed_ranks[]` (array of rank IDs) for visibility.
+- `applicable_rank` is deprecated; if provided, it is converted into `allowed_ranks` for backward compatibility.
+- UI behavior:
+  - When a rank is selected, all ranks with equal or lower seniority (higher hierarchy_level) are auto-selected by default.
+  - Example: selecting CO (3) auto-selects XO (4), NCO (5), Recruit (6).
+  - Users can override by manually unchecking ranks.
+- Backend stores only the explicit `allowed_ranks[]` list and enforces visibility strictly by membership.
+- Super_admin bypass applies regardless of `allowed_ranks`.

 ---